Flooristics, LLC

 Share Button

-How long should hard surface floors be conditioned before and after installation?
-While there’s no maximum amount of time for this important step, experts agree that acclimation and conditioning of the material in its final destination should be at least three days minimum.
+How long should installers condition hard surface floors before and after installation?
+While there’s no maximum time for this important step, experts agree that acclimation and conditioning of the material at its final destination should be at least 3 days.
 There are many reasons for conditioning the flooring material before installation.

-Hard surface floors are among the most popular options for both residential and commercial choices.
-With a range of material, texture and color, they are ideal for all kinds of spaces.
-The options include but are not limited to wood, resilient, ceramic and more.
+Hard-surface floors are among the most popular options for both residential and commercial settings.
+With a range of materials, textures, and colors, they are ideal for all kinds of spaces.
+The options include wood, resilient flooring, ceramic, and many other materials.

-When flooring inspectors are called in to look at flooring material that has expanded, shrunk or otherwise shifted after installing, the most common cause is that the flooring material was not fully acclimated to the expected living conditions.
+When flooring inspectors are called in to look at flooring material that has expanded, shrunk, or otherwise shifted after installation, the most common cause is that the flooring material was not fully acclimated to the expected living conditions.
 The best flooring contractors know that conditioning is a key part of a successful installation.

 Filed Under: Hardwood and Laminate, Resilient, Tile and Stone Tagged With: acclimate flooring material, condition flooring material, hard floor, hard surface floor, install hard floor, installation mistakes